 Where possible planned maintenance is carried out in the vacations.
 If maintenance is required to take place in term time we endeavour, wherever possible, to give 5 days’ notice.
-Any complaints about defects not being rectified should be reported to the Works Manager in the first instance.
+Any complaints about defects not being rectified should be reported to the Maintenance Operations Manager in the first instance.

 (Works Department hours: 0730-1700 Monday-Thursday, 0730-1630 Friday).

 Students are expected to maintain their accommodation in a manner that prevents the occurrence of pests.
-Students should immediately report any signs of pests to the Head Housekeeper or Lodge
+Students should immediately report any signs of pests to the Head of Housekeepin or Lodge

 Regular inspections of rooms and communal areas will take place to ensure standards of cleanliness are being maintained.
 At least 24 hours’ notice will be given of room inspections.

 The College has in place a Waste Management Policy which forms an integral part of our approach to preserving, wherever possible, natural resources.
 However, this policy can only work with your cooperation.
-We all have an obligation to play a part in recycling and minimising waste.
+We all have an obligation to play a part in minimising waste and recycling.

 The College already recycles much of its waste and we are fully integrated into Oxford City Council’s recycling arrangements.
 The programme includes the co-mingled recycling of tins, cans, plastics and cardboard.
 The waste created by College is collected daily Monday-Friday and, where appropriate, it is sent for recycling.

 Read the following instructions for recycling carefully and put materials in the appropriate Recycling Banks: